iifl-logo

 The Company is presenting financial statements as per the requirement under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time.

 The Company holds 38.8% shares in Pipavav Railway Corporation Limited (PRCL) and in view of the provisions of Section 2(6) of the Companies Act, 2013, PRCL is an Associate Company.
 Pursuant to the provisions of Section 129 of the Act, PRCLs accounts have been consolidated with the Companys accounts.
-PRCLs accounts are the Management represented numbers in view of pending finalisation of accounts and completion of PRCLs statutory audit for the financial year ended 31st March 2024.
+The Companys Consolidated financials include its share of profit in PRCL.

 The Companys financial statements have been prepared on Going Concern basis and on Accrual basis of Accounting under the Historical Cost Convention and in accordance with Indian Accounting Standards.